aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 </details>

 Next up, let's do truncate, which is extremely easy to do in javascript.

-All we need to do is call the `padEnd` method on the data of a file, or call the `slice` method.
+If the size passed in is greater that the length of the data, all we need to do is call `.push("\u0000")` on the file data repeated until it reaches the desired length.

-`padEnd` takes two values, a size and a string to pad with in that order.
-In our case, the string to pad with will be "\u0000" which inserts a null byte.
-If the size passed to `padEnd` is less than the current string size, it will do nothing.

 `slice` can take 1 or 2 arguments; we'll use the two argument variant.
 It takes a starting index and an ending index and returns a string containing the data between the start and end indicies.
 If the end index is past the end of the file, it does nothing.

-Note that neither `slice` nor `padEnd` modify the original data, they just return new strings.
+Note that `slice` does not modify the original data, it just returns a new array.

 Note that if the file does not exist, you don't need to create it here.